Exercise Science - BS

 Past Program Guides

 Students in the BS in Exercise Science program should refer to the guide from the year in which they matriculated into the program.
-For the current program guide, click the red "PROGRAM GUIDE" button on the right-hand side of the page.
+For the current program guide, click the red "PROGRAM GUIDE" button.

 See the Exercise Science Program Guide and the GWSPH Undergraduate Handbook for more information and program policies.